Sitin/the-love-geometry/python/README.md

 Get Ready for PEG
 -----------------

-Take a look at [PEGjs parser](https://fdik.org/pyPEG/) it's a Python parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.
+Take a look at [pyPEG parser](https://fdik.org/pyPEG/) it's a Python parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.